Postgraduate in Blockchain and Web 3.0

 The evaluation of the Postgraduate Final Project is based on the written document and the presentation.
 Each student will have their own individual grade.

-Once you have passed the program, you will be awarded the degree of Curso de Postgrado en Blockchain y otras Tecnologías DLT, issued by Pompeu Fabra University.
+Once you have passed the program, you will obtain an electronic degree (e-Título) for Curso de Postgrado en Blockchain y otras Tecnologías DLT issued by the Pompeu Fabra University

-The teaching team of the Postgraduate in Blockchain and other DLT Technologies is made up of both highly reputable academics and professionals with entrepreneurial, financial, and innovative talent who participate in cryptoeconomics, as well as in projects, start-ups, and pioneering companies in blockchain and economics in Spain such as Alastria and Izertis.
+The teaching team of the Postgraduate in Blockchain and Web 3.0 is made up of both highly reputable academics and professionals with entrepreneurial, financial, and innovative talent who participate in cryptoeconomics, as well as in projects, start-ups, and pioneering companies in blockchain and economics in Spain.

 Senior Lecturer UPF-BSM